EliedersonLinhares/PersonalVideoPlayer/README.md

 - ✅ Can capture an image and save in computer 📸,
 - ✅ Can capture all frames in video and save in the computer📸,
 - ✅ Support to fullscreen mode,
+- ✅ Can apply filters on video, but with limited resolutions(Brightness)
+- ✅ 🎵 Support to audio (mp3)
+- ✅ Advanced audio spectrum animation
+- ✅ Show image cover if the audio have on

 ## 🚀 Features to be implemented
-- ℹ️ 🎵 Support to audio like mp3
+- ℹ️ Volume normalization for audio files
-- ℹ️ Apply filters on video
+- ℹ️ Implemente on playlist system for audio and video files
+- ℹ️ Add one helper to explain program functions